 - Veterans Group Membership Card (VFW, American Legion, DAV, etc.)

-Protecting Information on In Military Records
+Protecting Information In Military Records

 We’ve covered a lot of ground here.
-Now it’s important to protect our veterans.
+Now, it’s important to protect our veterans.
 Military records often include sensitive personal information.
 For example, the DD Form 214 lists the veteran’s Date of Birth, SSN, and other information that can be used for identity theft or other reasons.
 Veterans and others should take great care safeguarding this information.
-This is especially important for organizations that keep copies of veterans records for administrative needs.
+This is especially important for organizations that keep copies of veterans’ records for administrative needs.

 Comments: